Dilip-perfios/Internship-2022/Project-Diary.md

 ---
 ## [13/04/2022 - Day 37]
-<h1 align="center"><strong>Started to code for requried output.txt file</h1>
+<h1 align="center"><strong>Started to code for required output.txt file</h1>

 * Faced issues while coding for output.txt with javascript.
 * Discussion on how to solve.
-* Successfully completed the summary and personal details part/
+* Successfully completed the summary and personal details part. requried
 ---
 ## [14/04/2022 - Day 38]
 <h1 align="center"><strong>Discussion about transactions</h1>

-* Filtered out the requried transactions.
+* Filtered out the required transactions.
 * Changed the syntax of transaction-date to sql format (standard).
-* Appended these transactions to output.txt in requried format.
+* Appended these transactions to output.txt in required format.

 ---
 ## [18/04/2022 - Day 39]